jaysylvester/citizen/README.md

 citizen automatically sets ETag headers for cached routes and static assets.
 You don't need to do anything to make them work.
 The Cache-Control header is entirely manual, however.

-We already looked at setting Cache-Control for routes above.
-To do it for static assets, use the "control" setting in your config:
+To set the Cache-Control header for static assets, use the "control" setting in your config:

     {
       "citizen": {